zhukue/zhukue.github.io/demo/README.txt

 A Pen created at CodePen.io.
-You can find this one at https://codepen.io/ansarimofid/pen/EKZLYz.
+You can find this one at https://codepen.io/asrulnurrahim/pen/WOyzxy.

- Sometime you need a  small image editor in your website while uploading profile pic that needs re-size or cropping .
-This  small editor solves this problem.
-On clicking open editor button, a image editor opens.
-Editor asks for an image, and then you can re-size,crop and download the same.
-It also has an optional feature to submit the edited image to server.